Deadpool: Age of Apocalypse

-In the Age of Apocalypse timeline, Deadpool was redubbed Dead Man Wade and reimagined as a bitter, humorless member of Apocalypse's Pale Riders, having received his flawed healing factor from Apocalypse's eugenics program.
-Sent with his team to invade the Savage Land, he attempted to unleash chaos upon the sanctuary but was killed by Nightcrawler, who teleported his head off his body and hid it in a crater.
-Later, Dead Man Wade was revealed to be resurrected like many of the other Alpha mutants.
+An alternate universe version of Deadpool appears in Age of Apocalypse.
+This version is Dead Man Wade, a bitter, humorless member of Apocalypse's Pale Riders who received his flawed healing factor from Apocalypse's eugenics program.
+After an attempt to attack the Savage Land, Wade is killed by Nightcrawler, who teleports his head off his body and hides it in a crater.
+Wade is later revealed to be resurrected like many of the other Alpha mutants.

 Apocalypse Wars

 In the Extraordinary X-Men Apocalypse Wars crossover, Deadpool is a Horseman of Apocalypse.